CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-05-09-turtle_paint.md

     self.s.listen()
 ```

-Although the methods that are used above are slightly different, they all work in a very similar way: as a first argument, they take the function that shall be called when a certain key, which is specified in the second argument, gets pressed/released.
+Although the methods that are used are slightly different, they all work in a very similar way: as a first argument, they take the function that shall be called when a certain key, which is specified in the second argument, gets pressed/released.

 `onclick`: The turtle will go to the clicked position on the turtle itself (so it just moves slightly away from its current center). `1` as a second argument represents the left mouse key.